Main branch analysis

 Setting a new code definition

-Banner when the quality gate has not been computed.
+You will see this banner when the SonarQube Cloud quality gate has not been computed.

 What counts as new code can differ from project to project, so SonarQube Cloud provides a few options.
 We strongly encourage all users to choose a new code definition suitable for their project.